leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 weight: 1
 ---

 This page will contain step by step instructions for digitizing a riverscape in QGIS.
 Under each section will be the type of shapefile, name for that shapefile, and fields for the shapefile.
 Keep in mind that these fields are the minimum and project specific demands may require additional fields.
-If the project is a large digitizing effort it may be helpful to have one technician generate a series of blank shapefiles to distribute so that other technicians can copy and paste those shapefiles into their projects.
+If the project is a large digitizing effort it may be beneficial to have one technician generate a series of blank shapefiles to distribute so that other technicians can copy and paste those shapefiles into their projects.
 This can help ensure consistency across shapefiles and decrease errors with field types.
-The first section will detail useful plugins and the basic mechanics of using QGIS to avoid redundancy in later sections.
+The first section will detail useful plugins and the basic mechanics of using QGIS to avoid redundancy in later sections where we will go in depth on how to digitize each layer.

 ## Digitizing in QGIS

+A key element of high quality digitized data is maintaining a consistent scale.
+This means that once you begin digitizing a layer at 1:500 for example, the rest of that layer must be digitized at 1:500 scale.
+You can zoom in and out a little bit if you need better context but avoid digitizing at a variety of scales.
+This does not mean you have to use the same scale for the entire project, you only have to maintain that scale for the layer you are working on.

 Some useful plugins to install before digitizing are "Clipper" and "Locate points along lines".
 Toolbars you'll want to have enabled are Digitizing, Advanced Digitizing, and Snapping.
 To enable toolbars, find view then toolbars or right click on the toolbars that are already enabled to see more.